x509cert/Pentagram/README.md

 # Pentagram
-A D&amp;D-style game I wrote YEARS ago when I was a kid!
+C and ASM source to a D&amp;D-style game I wrote YEARS ago when I was a kid!

 There's a long story to this.
 I was living in New Zealand, and my girlfriend at the time was heading to Europe for six months with her girlfriends.
 So I had to come up with something to do to keep my out of trouble.
 So I decided to write a role-playing game (RPG)!